travigd/documentation/server/3.3.0/index.md

 This should resolve the issue.

-### On Linux/OS X
+### On Linux/macOS

-A typical command line for running the Event Store server on Linux/OS X is:
+A typical command line for running the Event Store server on Linux/macOS is:

 ```
 $ ./run-node.sh --db ./ESData